AFIT-R/afit-r.github.io/text_mining_class/tm_session01.md

 ### Syllabus

-If you have not already done so, be sure to read through the syllabus for your section [[OPER-682]](oper682) [[LOGM-682]](logm682) so that you understand the structure of my classes, the tentative schedule, grading policies, and other pertinent details.
+If you have not already done so, be sure to read through the syllabus for this [class](logm655) so that you understand the structure of the class, the tentative schedule, grading policies, and other pertinent details.

 ### Communication